Murf-o/PuzzleSolver/README.md

 # PuzzleSolver
 Maven Project, React JS, and Java Spring Boot.

-This program is able to solve your sliding block puzzle, in the fastest way possible!
+This program is able to give you the best solution to your sliding block puzzle!

 Algorithm used to achieve this: Breadth-First-Search.